aeraglyx/float_tuna/README.md

 ## Usage

-Place your recorded .csv log file into the project directory.
+Place your recorded .csv log file into `/logs`.

 In your terminal, navigate to the project folder and run: